A Complete Guide to Brushing a Dog the Right Way, According to a Pro Groomer

 Connect with a vet

-As a veteran groomer with 12 years of experience, I always tell my clients that not all dog brushes and dog brushing methods are created equal.
+Not all dog brushes and dog brushing methods are created equal.
 Brushing a dog requires different tools, techniques and frequencies that all depend on the dog’s coat type.
 And it’s important to get it right, because it can help prevent matting and other skin issues later on.

 Best Dog Brushes and Brushing Methods for Your Dog’s Coat Type

-I recommend different brushing methods for different coat types because using the wrong brush could damage your dog’s fur, and improper technique could cause mats or skin irritation.
 To find the best brush for your dog, take a look at the different coat types below and the suggestions for brushing those types of dogs.

-Brushing Dogs with Short, Smooth Coats
+Brushing Dogs With Short, Smooth Coats

 The most popular dog breeds with short, smooth coats include: